intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/QuickStart/chronos-autotsest-quickstart.md

                                  validation_data=tsdata_val, # validation dataset
                                  epochs=5) # number of epochs to train in each trial
 ```
+Detailed information please refer to [AutoTSEstimator API doc](https://analytics-zoo.readthedocs.io/en/latest/doc/PythonAPI/Chronos/autotsestimator.html#id1).
 ### **Step 5: Further deployment with TSPipeline**
+The `TSPipeline` will reply the same preprcessing and corresponding postprocessing operations on the test data.
+You may carry out predict, evaluate or save/load for further development.
 ```python
 # predict with the best trial
 y_pred = ts_pipeline.predict(tsdata_test)